Ajayt036/About-Me/README.md

 - **2016** - Completed Bachelors and started my first job as reportee to a data analyst at Wipro Limited.
 Assisted him in creating and managing databases.
 - **2018** - Promoted to Data Analyst position.
 Started to prepare and release daily dashboards, business reports and key trends via Power BI and Tableau Visulization tools.
-- **2020** - Promoted to Senior Data Analyst, became part of COO team, and started to prepare analytical studies, business insights and statistical models in Python to meet the business targets numbers.
+- **2020** - Promoted to Senior Data Analyst, became part of COO team, and started to prepare analytical studies, business insights and statistical models in Python to meet the business requirments.

 - **2021** - Enrolled in Masters of Science in Business Analytics Program(Full time) at California State University East-bay, USA.
 I am new to Github and hopeful to build projects and contribute into Data science community in the real tangible way.